 In evaluating director candidates, and considering incumbent directors for renomination, the Board and the Corporate Governance and Nominating Committee consider a variety of factors as discussed above under "The Corporate Governance and Nominating Committee."
-Among other things, the Board has determined that it is important to have individuals with the following skills and experiences on the Board:
+Among other things, the

+Board has determined that it is important to have individuals with the following skills and experiences on the Board:

 - Industry experience and Company knowledge.
 We believe that it is important for our directors to have knowledge of the Company and the online auction marketplace industry, which is relevant to understanding the Company's business, operations and strategy. - Senior leadership experience.
 We believe that it is important for our directors to have served in senior leadership roles at other organizations, which demonstrates strong abilities to motivate and manage others and to identify and develop leadership qualities in others. - High-growth company experience.
 As a high-growth company, it is important for our directors to have experience with other companies that have undergone periods of significant growth because they can provide insight on the challenges faced by companies in these situations, including how to balance strategic acquisitions with organic growth, manage expectations about the scope, speed and success of our growth strategy and leverage operational infrastructure to support expansion. - Public company board experience.
 Directors who have served on other public company boards can offer advice and perspective with respect to Board dynamics and operations; the relationship between the Board and Company management; and other matters, including corporate governance, executive compensation and oversight of strategic, operational and compliance-related matters. - Media and technology experience.
 As a provider of online marketplaces, it is important for our directors to have media and technology experience, especially as this experience relates to the Internet. - Financial and accounting experience.
-We believe that it is important for our directors to have knowledge of finance and financial reporting processes, which is relevant to understanding and evaluating the Company's capital structure and overseeing the preparation of its financial statements. - Legal experience.
-Directors who have legal experience can assist the Board in fulfilling its responsibilities related to the oversight of the Company's legal and regulatory compliance efforts, and engagement with regulatory authorities. - Government experience.
-Directors who have served in positions with government contractors, in government positions or have other experience working with federal, state, local or foreign governments can provide experience and insight into bidding for and obtaining government contracts and working constructively with governments around the world.
+We believe that it is important for our directors to have knowledge of finance and financial reporting processes, which is relevant to understanding and evaluating the Company's capital structure and overseeing the preparation of its financial statements.

-The specific qualifications and experience of the individual directors and nominees and certain other information are set forth on the following pages.
+The specific qualifications and experience of the individual directors and the nominees and certain other information are set forth on the following pages.
 For more information on the director nomination process, refer to "The Corporate Governance and Nominating Committee" above.